VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies

 \section{Acknowledgements}

+We would like to thank the referee for a constructive review that improved the quality of the manuscript.
 MR would like to thank Vasily Belokurov, Alyson Brooks, Amina Helmi, Kathryn Johnston, Harley Katz and Sarah Pearson for insightful discussions and comments during the construction of this work.
 MR is supported by the Beecroft Fellowship funded by Adrian Beecroft.
 OA and FR acknowledge support from the Knut and Alice Wallenberg Foundation, the Swedish Research Council (grant 2019-04659) and the Royal Physiographic Society in Lund.
+TS is supported by a CIERA Postdoctoral Fellowship.
 AP is supported by the Royal Society.
 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No. 818085 GMGalaxies.
 We acknowledge PRACE for awarding us access to Joliot-Curie at GENCI/CEA, France to perform the simulations presented in this work.
 Computations presented in this work were in part performed on resources provided by the Swedish National Infrastructure for Computing (SNIC) at the Tetralith supercomputer, part of the National Supercomputer Centre, Link\"oping University.
 Development work was carried out on facilities supported by the Research Capital Investment Fund (RCIF) provided by UKRI and partially funded by the UCL Cosmoparticle Initiative.

-We thank the developers of \textsc{genetIC} (\citealt{Stopyra2021}), \textsc{jupyter} (\citealt{Ragan-Kelley2014}), \textsc{matplotlib} (\citealt{Hunter2007}), NumPy (\citealt{vanderWalt2011}), \textsc{pynbody} (\citealt{Pontzen2013}), \textsc{SciPy} (\citealt{Virtanen2020}) and \textsc{tangos} (\citealt{Pontzen2018}) for providing open-source softwares used extensively in this work.
+We thank the developers of \textsc{genetic} (\citealt{Stopyra2021}), \textsc{jupyter} (\citealt{Ragan-Kelley2014}), \textsc{matplotlib} (\citealt{Hunter2007}), \textsc{numpy} (\citealt{vanderWalt2011}), \textsc{pynbody} (\citealt{Pontzen2013}), \textsc{scipy} (\citealt{Virtanen2020}), and \textsc{tangos} (\citealt{Pontzen2018}) for providing open-source softwares used extensively in this work.
 The Astrophysics Data Service (ADS) and arXiv preprint repository were used in this work.